-He is the Treasurer of American Law Institute, Chair of the Texas Commission to Expand Civil Legal Services and is a Fellow of the by-invitation-only American Academy of Appellate Lawyers.
-Jefferson is a member of the Texas Commission on Judicial Selection and serves on the Board of Advisors of the Justice Sandra Day O’Connor Judicial Selection Initiative.
-Certified in Civil Appellate Law by the Texas Board of Legal Specialization since 1993, Jefferson has twice won cases he argued in the Supreme Court of the United States.
+He is the Treasurer of American Law Institute, Chair of the Texas Commission to Expand Civil Legal Services, and serves on the Board of the by-invitation-only American Academy of Appellate Lawyers.
+Jefferson is also a member of the Texas Commission on Judicial Selection and serves on the Board of Lexitas.
+Jefferson has been certified in Civil Appellate Law by the Texas Board of Legal Specialization since 1993.

 Jefferson has been honored with the 2014 Texas Center for Legal Ethics Chief Justice Jack Pope Professionalism Award, honoring a judge or attorney who personifies the highest standards of the legal profession; the 2014 Texas Appleseed J. Chrys Dougherty Good Apple Award because of his leadership in seeking equality for all Texans, especially the less fortunate; and the 2015 Anti-Defamation League Austin Jurisprudence Award, honoring an outstanding member of the legal community who exhibits a commitment to equality, justice, fairness, and community service.
 Jefferson was named 2014 Texan of the Year by the Texas Legislative Conference, and was honored with the 2016 Presidential Citation Award from The University of Texas.
 This award recognizes extraordinary contributions of individuals who personify the university’s commitment to transforming lives.